danialramzan/rust_todolist/README.md

 - **List Tasks:** Displays all the tasks in the list, showing their indices and descriptions.
 - **Remove Task:** Enables the user to remove a task by specifying its index.
 - **Edit Task:** Allows access to the underlying data structure to edit a task.
+- **Data Persistence:** Lets you save and load your to-do list from a json file.

 ## Getting Started